-The audited facilities are the powerhouse and desalination plant in Banyan Tree Maldives Vabbinfaru Resort.
-Vabbinfaru is located towards the mid western side of North Male Atoll at 04°18'N and 73°26'E at 14km away from Male International Airport.
+The audited facilities are the powerhouse and desalination plant in Rihiiveli Beach Resort.
+Rihiveli is located at the end of South Male Atoll at 03°48'N and 73°24'E at about 42km from Male International Airport.

-Figure 2-1: Location of Banyan Tree Vabbinfaru (source: Atlas of Maldives, 2004)
+Figure 2-1: Location of Rihiveli Beach Resort Maldives

 As per the requirements of the Terms of Reference, this section provides full description of the existing power and water supply infrastructure using maps at appropriate scales.
-Details of power and water supply requirements, landuse, capacity, intake arrangements, pump house details, exhaust and brine reject arrangements, and disinfection and reticulation mechanism have been considered here.
-Figure 4-3 shows the powerhouse and desalination plant and associated infrastructure on the resort.
+Details of power and water supply requirements, land use, capacity, intake arrangements, pump house details, exhaust and brine reject arrangements, and disinfection and reticulation mechanism have been considered here.
+The following figure shows the powerhouse and desalination plant and associated infrastructure on the resort with respect to the overall layout of the resort.